CengageEng/maven-training/course-notes.md

 The packaging for a module defines the lifecycle bindings for that module as well as how the build artifact is packaged.
 Most common is jar packaging, that packages up your class files into a jar.
 Also common are the pom packaging, for container modules, and war packaging for web artifacts.

 ### Exercise: Add TestNG Unit Tests
 Configure the SureFire plugin to run TestNG instead of JUnit.
+Bonus: add a Cobertura report.

 ## Multi-Module Maven
 Most projects become complex enough that they can be decomposed into multiple modules.
 Maven's straightforward module system and transitive dependency system make it really easy to split your system into multiple modules (assuming you haven't already created crazy circular dependency issues).